DavidMe03/McDapBots_KiCad_TIMSPM0/README.md

 # McDap Bots Pedagogical Robot

 This project was created as a capstone project for the University of Virginia Department of Electrical and Computer Engineering.
 Our goal was to create a small robot which could be programmed by students, for use as a teaching aide in an embedded systems course.
-This repository contains the software component of this, both drivers and application code.
+This repository contains the hardware files specific to the robot's main board.

 **Authors**
 - Colby Wise